EI-CoreBioinformatics/mikado/docs/Usage/Pick.rst

       --purge               Flag.
 If set, the pipeline will suppress any loci whose transcripts do not pass the requirements set in the JSON file. (default: False)
-      --subloci-from-cds-only
-                            "Flag.
+      --cds-only            "Flag.
 If set, Mikado will only look for overlap in the coding features when clustering transcripts
                             (unless one transcript is non-coding, in which case the whole transcript will be considered).
 Default: